Simranrath30/Snake-Game-using-PyGame/README.md

 python main.py

-2. Run the .rar file
+2. Run the SnakeGame.rar file :
 1. Extract the .rar file using WinRAR or any unzip tool.